-- 56. This section updates and provides an overview on what has been happening on strategic sites allocated in the Aligned Core Strategy and non-strategic sites allocated in the Local Planning Document using up-to-date information from the SHLAA 2021 review. - 57.
-The table in Appendix 2 briefly outlines progress on allocated housing sites.
+- 54. This section updates and provides an overview on what has been happening on strategic sites allocated in the Aligned Core Strategy and non-strategic sites allocated in the Local Planning Document using up-to-date information from the SHLAA 2023 review (which covers the 2022/23 financial year). - 55.
+The table in Appendix B briefly outlines progress on allocated housing sites.